modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 1927: Wilson constructs a cloud chamber to register the tracks of particles (1911).<br>
 <u>1936:</u> Aston: development of a mass spectrograph to create a map of isotopes.
 (1919).<br>
 1939: Lawrence builds a cyclotron for accelerating protons (1929).<br>
-1948: Blackett and Occhialini study the passage of particles through cloud chambers (1932).<br>
 1950: Powell studies nuclear processes by introducing photographic methods (1947).<br>
 1960: Glaser invents the bubble chamber (1952).<br>
-1968: Alvarez improves the bubble chamber and introduces computer-based methods for analyzing large quantities of data (1950).<br>
-1994: Shull uses beams of neutrons created in a nuclear reactor (1946).<br>
-1994: Brockhouse applies slow neutron spectroscopy to analyze nuclear properties (1950).<br>
 1992: Charpak invents a multiwire proportional chamber (1968).<br>
 2002: Giacconi starts studying emission of X-rays from stars and galaxies (1960).